 Web typography is the most undervalued and misunderstood aspect of web design.
 There are many reasons for this, probably, the most frequent factor is it is ignored purely for simplicity.
 Why over complicate something that works fine as it is?
 Web typography is all theories and opinions, that is the point.
 The evolution of web design relies on opinions and ideas, otherwise we would be stuck with the repulsive web designs we had 10 years.

-So, yes, web typography is very important and you cannot afford to ignore it any more.
+So, yes, good web typography is crucial, and you cannot afford to ignore it anymore.

 In this post we have collected great reources to help you understand and implement successfully web typography on your web pages.
 You will find tutorials, tips, guides, best practices, tools and inspirational showcases.
 However important highly you grade web typography, every designer should take something from this post, and I will start you off by urgeing you to read this article: Web Design is 95% Typography.

 CSS Typography Tutorials